frameset/klutter/README.md

 ## Community

-Discuss this project on the official [Komga discord](https://discord.gg/TdRpkDu)
+Discuss this project on the official [Komga discord](https://discord.gg/TdRpkDu) in the 3rd Party Apps channel